 Onion Salmonella Outbreak Class Action

-James H. Brown and Associates is investigating a class action on behalf of individuals who have been impacted by consuming onions possibly contaminated with Salmonella.
+James H. Brown and Associates has filed a class action on behalf of individuals who have been impacted by consuming onions possibly contaminated with Salmonella.

 On July 30, 2020, the Canadian Food Inspection Agency issued a recall notice regarding onions imported from the United States by Sysco in Western Canada.
 The recall was updated on August 7, 2020 to include various products made with onions grown by Thomson International Inc. The raw onions or recalled products could have been consumed in places such as restaurants, cafeterias, hospitals, or nursing homes, or purchased online or from grocery vendors.
 The investigation is ongoing, as illnesses continue to be reported to the Public Health Agency of Canada.
 Since August 21, 2020, there have been 78 additional illnesses reported in Canada.
 Currently, there are more than 450 confirmed cases in Canada.